artemkv/fsharp_examples/README.md

     match id with
     | 123 -> Some { FirstName = "John"; LastName = "Smith" }
     | _ -> None

+// PROFIT: chain methods if they continue returning success
+// Short-circuit to None when the first method in the chain
+// returns None

 let resultGood =
     Some "123"